 For more information, or to book your Crew for a Day program, call 209-984-4408.

 Have you ever wanted to ride in the cab of a steam locomotive?
 Here’s your chance!
 Paid cab rides will be offered to the general public and members this summer as a behind-the-scenes experience and opportunity to get a close up look at a working steam locomotive.
-Cab riders will take a one hour ride in the cab of either the Sierra No. 3®, the Sierra No. 28 steam locomotive or a historic diesel locomotive (based on operating schedule).
+Cab riders will take an approximately 45 minute ride in the cab of either the Sierra No. 3®, the Sierra No. 28 steam locomotive or a historic diesel locomotive (based on operating schedule).
 Cab riders will receive a certificate at the end of their cab ride signed by the locomotive engineer and fireman.
 Cab rider will be allowed time to take a photo in front of the locomotive with the engine crew once back at the depot.

 Paid cab rides will be available on select operating days during the regular excursion train season (April – October).
 No cab rides will be offered on event days or during scheduled training.
 Paid cab rides will be offered on the 12 p.m. and 1:30 p.m. departures only.
 A maximum of two (2) paid cab rides will be offered each permitted cab ride operating day.